 3.Visit the Holocaust Museum

 The Holocaust museum is both wonderful and heart-wrenching.
 It features a large permanent exhibit that takes up three whole levels and tells the story of the Holocaust through films, photos, artifacts, and first-person stories.
-Tickets are free but must be reserved online.
+Exhibits show how the United States responded to Nazism, including first-person stories about the soldiers who saw the aftermath of the Holocaust.
+There’s even an exhibit that talks about the path to genocide through what happened to the Rohingya in Burma.
+It’s a very moving museum.
+Be prepared to cry.
+Tickets are free but must be reserved online (with a $1 USD advance reservation fee).

 4. Take a free walking tour

 One of the best ways to take in the city is on a free walking tour (I always start my visits to a new city with one).
 You get to see the city’s main sights, learn about its history, and have an expert on hand to ask any questions you have.
-DC Walkabout, Free Tours by Foot, and Strawberry Tours all have a good selection to get you started.
+Free Tours by Foot has a good selection to get you started.
 Just be sure to tip your guide at the end!

 5. Visit the National Zoo

-The zoo opened in 1889 and is home to over 1,800 animals spread over 160 acres.
+This zoo opened in 1889 and is home to over 1,800 animals spread over 160 acres (65 hectares).
 Here you’ll find lemurs, great apes, elephants, reptiles, pandas, and more.
 It was one of the first zoos in the world to create a scientific research program too.
-While I normally don’t like zoos, the scientific and conservation work they do here is done ethically.
-As part of the Smithsonian, the zoo is free to visit.
-You will still need to make a reservation online.
+While I normally don’t like zoos, the scientific and conservation work they do here is ethically done and with great care to the animals.
+As part of the Smithsonian, the zoo is free to visit though you will still need to make a reservation online.

 6. Visit the Spy Museum